-If you have an idea that will strengthen social well-being and address social issues in communities, this program could help support it.
+If you have an idea that will strengthen social well-being, address complex social issues in communities and support vulnerable people, this program could help support it.

 Who Can Apply

 Eligible applicants include registered non-profits, public organizations, municipalities, regional districts and Indigenous organizations.
 Businesses may be considered depending on the project and its broad community impact.
 The project must not mainly benefit the interest of the business.

 Your project must take place within the Columbia Basin Trust region.

 Your project should address one of the following three categories: